andradeoromulo/url-shortener-microservice/README.md

 * `{"error":"invalid url"}`

 ## How to use:
 Be sure to change the `uri` variable in `database.js` according to your own MongoDB server.
-It's also possible to just create a `.env` file and save this information the in order to keep it hidden and safe.
+It's also possible to just create a `.env` file and store this information there in order to keep it hidden and safe.
 Then, just run on terminal:
 ```
 npm install
 npm start